NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 <a name="Aim_to_have_a_good_code_coverage"></a>
 ### Aim to have a good code coverage

 Code coverage is a measure of how much of your code is "covered" by tests.
 More precisely it a measure of how much of your code is run when tests are conducted.
-So for example, if you have a `if` statement but only test things where that if statement evaluates to "True" then none of the code that comes under "False" will be run.
-As a result your code coverage would be < 100% (the exact number would depend on how much code comes under the True and False cases).
+So for example, if you have an `if` statement but only test things where that if statement evaluates to "True" then none of the code that comes under "False" will be run.
+As a result, your code coverage would be < 100% (the exact number would depend on how much code comes under the True and False cases).
 Code coverage doesn't include documentation like comments, so adding more documentation doesn't affect your percentages.

 As [mentioned](#Write_tests_any_tests) any tests are an improvement over no tests.
-Nevertheless it is good to at least aspire to having your code coverage as high as feasible.
+Nevertheless, it is good to at least aspire to have your code coverage as high as feasible.

 Most programming languages have tools either built into them, or that can be imported, or as part of testing frameworks, which automatically measure code coverage.
 There's also a nice little [bot](https://codecov.io/) for measuring code coverage available too.